-The Company is party to certain management contracts.
-These contracts contain minimum commitments of approximately \$719,500 (2022: \$530,000) and additional contingent payments of up to approximately \$2,500,000 (2022: \$1,890,000).
+The Company is a party to certain management contracts.
+These contracts contain minimum commitments of approximately \$719,500 (2023: \$719,500), all due within one year, and additional contingent payments of up to approximately \$2,500,000 (2023; \$2,500,000).
 As a triggering event has not taken place, the contingent payments have not been reflected in these consolidated financial statements.

 Officers of the Company will receive aggregate bonus payments totaling \$400,000 upon the award of the Aznalcóllar Project in Spain and the completion of a subsequent financing.
-As a triggering event has not yet taken place, these contingent payments have not been reflected in these consolidated financial statements.
+As a triggering event has not vet taken place, these contingent payments have not been reflected in these consolidated financial statements.

 The Company is subject to various claims, lawsuits and other complaints arising in the ordinary course of business.
-The Company records provisions for losses when claims become probable and the amounts are estimable.
+The Company records provisions for losses when claims become probable, and the amounts are estimable.
 Although the outcome of such matters cannot be determined, it is the opinion of management that the final resolution of these matters will not have a material adverse effect on the Company's financial condition, operations or liquidity.

-Notes to the Consolidated Financial Statements For the years ended September 30, 2023 and 2022 Expressed in Canadian Dollars
+Notes to the Consolidated Financial Statements For the years ended September 30, 2024 and 2023

-18. SUBSEQUENT EVENTS
+20. SUBSEQUENT EVENTS